vortura/crash.net.nz/content/blog/2013/10/gordon-walters-style-prints-in-processing.md

 code is a bit fugly.
 I would quite like to rewrite it in Processing.js at some point so it will run in a web browser without requiring Java.
-It would also be fun to animate it, as a left-right infinite scroll sort of thing, or more interactively, such that the koru avoid or are attracted to the mouse pointed.
+It would also be fun to animate it, as a left-right infinite scroll sort of thing, or more interactively, such that the koru avoid or are attracted to the mouse pointer.

 If you'd like to take a look at the code, it's available on GitHub [here](https://github.com/vortura/walters).